eerkela/bertrand/docs/source/content/api/resolve_type.rst

 .. note::

-    If a class has not been explicitly registered as an :class:`AtomicType` :attr:`alias <AtomicType.aliases>`, then a new :class:`ObjectType` will be built around it.
+    If a class has not been explicitly registered as a recognized :attr:`alias <AtomicType.aliases>`, then a new :class:`ObjectType` will be built around it.